gwlucastrig/Tinfour/README.md

 ### Conclusion ###
-Finally, the whole point of working on a project like Tinfour is to see it used to do something useful.
+Finally, the whole point of working on a project like Tinfour is to see it employed to do something useful.
 To that end, I welcome ideas, requests, and recommendations for analysis tools and applications that would benefit the open source and scientific communities.
 Got something to say?
 You can contact the Tinfour project at contact.tinfour@gmail.com